pranav20-2004/The-MySQL-Code-Sheet/README.md

 The repository includes:

 - `MySQL_code_sheet`: The main MySQL cheat sheet in markdown format.
-- `MySQL_quires.txt`: The .txt file with actual quires you can work with to know more.
+- `MySQL_quires.txt`: The .txt and .sql file with actual quires you can work with to know more.

 ## How to Contribute